Verdant Legacy: The Role of Green in Fair Isle’s Past and Present

 I, the land

-Now on Fair Isle, because of salt water, and clearings for sheep, there are no such things as trees on Fair Isle.
-The Life of wood, and how it shows growth death and rebirth, is just a soveneir.
-There is another kind of ecosystem here, and it works, a solitude but not lonlieness, and a general unwinding of the worlds we have known.
+Now on Fair Isle, because of salt water, and clearings for sheep, there are no such things as trees.
+The life of wood, and how it shows growth, death, and rebirth, is just a souvenir.
+There is another kind of ecosystem here, and it works — a solitude, but not loneliness — and a general unwinding of the worlds we have known.

-The only thing to stand guard between the solitude of me is two defient rocky mountains in the distance, as I look out of our kitchen window.
+The only thing to stand guard between the solitude and me are two defiant rocky mountains in the distance, as I look out of our kitchen window.
 Yet these rocks rock!
-Love it here.
-In all its stark spledor.
-I have had this saying: I haven't been everywhere, but it is on my list.
+Love it here — in all its stark splendor.
+I’ve had this saying: I haven't been everywhere, but it is on my list.
 Well, Fair Isle is North Of Everywhere.

 Comments